awsdocs/amazon-ec2-user-guide/doc_source/Linux-Server-EC2Rescue.md

 # Using EC2Rescue for Linux<a name="Linux-Server-EC2Rescue"></a>

-EC2Rescue for Linux is an easy\-to\-use tool that you can run on an Amazon EC2 Linux instance to diagnose and troubleshoot possible problems\.
-It is valuable for collecting log files, troubleshooting issues, and proactively searching for possible areas of concern\.
-It can even examine Amazon EBS root volumes from other instances and collect relevant logs for troubleshooting Linux instances using that volume\.
+EC2Rescue for Linux is an easy\-to\-use, open\-source tool that can be run on an Amazon EC2 Linux instance to diagnose and troubleshoot common issues using its library of over 100 modules\.
+A few generalized use cases for EC2Rescue for Linux include gathering syslog and package manager logs, collecting resource utilization data, and diagnosing/remediating known problematic kernel parameters and common OpenSSH issues\.

 **Note**
 If you are using a Windows instance, see [EC2Rescue for Windows Server](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Windows-Server-EC2Rescue.html)\.